Deep reinforcement learning for irrigation scheduling using high-dimensional sensor feedback: Conclusion

 \section{Conclusion}

 This paper proposes a deep reinforcement learning (RL) framework for irrigation optimisation, which comprises a formal mathematical formulation of optimisation problems, a solution algorithm, and a procedure for constructing learning environments and implementing the algorithm.
 The effectiveness of the framework was demonstrated in the case study where the profit in wheat production was maximised by learning a near optimal irrigation schedule using deep RL.
 Specifically, the learning environment (1981--2010) was built using the APSIM-Wheat crop model.
-The learned decision rule was examined in the testing environment (2011--2020) and achieved more than 96\% of the maximum profit in any of 10 testing scenarios.
+The learned decision rule was examined in the testing environment (2011--2020) and uniformly improved on the conventional replenishment rule.
 The proposed framework is flexible and can be used to address many complex problems (e.g., maximising water use efficiency or yield with a water budget).
 Since there remain technical barriers for some users (i.e., mathematical formulation and implementation using C\#), it is crucial to develop user-friendly software to facilitate applications of the framework.
 It is the authors' hope that this paper will spark wide collaboration across academia, public sectors and the industry to advance software development, help many practitioners solve their management optimisation problems, and collectively move towards economically and environmentally sustainable agriculture.